Spell-Master/modificar-data-ragnarok/README-EN.md

 Edits for grf/data from ragnarok.
 ========

-*Changes placed here are not for the purpose of cheating, undue gains, only performance edits, practicality and corrections in general in order to get better enjoyment of the game.
+*Changes made here are not for cheating purposes, undue gains, only performance edits, practicality and general corrections in order to get better use of the game..
-**Never accept any of these files that are not directly obtained by you from this repository for your own safety!***
+**Never accept any files from this repository that you do not obtain directly from this repository for your own safety!**

 ### Procedure
 ---------

-**ONLY MAKE EDITIONS TO DATA.GRF WITH THE GAME CLOSED TO NOT CORRUPT THE FILE!**
+**ONLY MAKE EDITS TO DATA.GRF WITH THE GAME CLOSED TO AVOID CORRUPTING THE FILE!**

 * Download GRF Editor > [Download via Google Drive](https://drive.google.com/drive/folders/1y5mA93oMRFNIAVWfrGpDW_8kouWQ0vGN?usp=sharing)
 * Install **GRF editor**
-* Make a copy of the data.grf file (To be safe, if you do it wrong you will have to reinstall the game)
+* Make a copy of the data.grf file (For safety, if you do it wrong you will have to reinstall the game).
 * Open the grf editor then select the data.grf file in the directory where ragnarok is installed.
-* Drag the edited files that are in `Modified/data` to the data folder opened by the editor as shown in the example image.
+* Drag the edited files that are in `Modified/data` to the data folder opened by the editor as in the example image.
 * Click **File** then **Save** or press **Ctrl + S**.
 ![example.jpg](https://github.com/Spell-Master/modificar-data-ragnarok/blob/master/exemplo.jpg)